CodingMikey/InspectionReports/README.md

-# InspectionReports - Django Version 4.1.5
+# InspectionReports CRUD App - Django Version 4.1.5

 ## How To Use 🔧